Financial planner for women

 A job you enjoy also adds to this “energy bank” and can boost your financial potential, too.
 When you feel satisfied and capable at work, it often translates into better performance and, over time, higher earnings.
 Financial planning helps you balance all these pieces so you’re using your energy wisely and working toward the life you want.

 On the flip side, there are those tasks—like cleaning for some of us—that don’t bring joy or energy.
 They often take more out of us just to get a basic result.
-The same goes for cooking; if you’re low on energy but push yourself to make dinner, the meal may not have that usual love and enthusiasm behind it.
+The same goes for cooking!
+If you’re low on energy but push yourself to make dinner, the meal may not have that usual love and enthusiasm behind it.
 This is why I’m a big believer in focusing on what you enjoy and do well.
 By sticking to your strengths, you can generate more positive outcomes and save your energy for things that truly matter to you.

 As a business owner, I’ve learned firsthand how crucial this idea of efficient delegation is, especially in the early stages.
 If you’re earning $200,000 a year and working a 40-hour week, your time is worth about $96 an hour.
 So, it makes sense to hand off tasks you’re less passionate about—like marketing, HR, or admin work—to someone who thrives in those areas.
 Not only does this free up your time and energy, but it also lets you focus on growing your business.
 When you let experts handle tasks in their area of strength, you’re building a stronger foundation for long-term success and growth.

 The same idea applies to financial planning.
 Even if you’re pretty good at managing your own finances, you might not be the best person to handle all the complexities and make sure everything is truly optimized.
 Given our limited energy each day, it’s hard to put a dollar amount on the benefits of delegating this work to an experienced professional.
-But the real results—like stronger financial health and a clearer path to growth—make it obvious that working with a financial planner can be a big win for your future stability and growth.
+But the real results—like stronger financial health and a clearer growth path—make it obvious that working with a financial planner can be a big win for your future stability and growth.

 2. The Human Element in Financial Decision-Making

-Finance might seem all about numbers, but it’s actually deeply connected to our emotions.
-I talk about this in my podcast episode, “Emotions and Financial Decisions.”
-Different biases can sneak into our investment and savings choices.
-For instance, overconfidence bias can cause us to overestimate our knowledge and control, which often leads to rushed decisions and missed risks.
+For instance, overconfidence bias can cause us to overestimate our knowledge and control.
+It can often lead to rushed decisions and missed risks.
 Then there’s confirmation bias, where we tend to look for information that backs up what we already believe, instead of considering all sides.
 Lastly, herd instinct can make us follow what everyone else is doing, even if it doesn’t really align with our own goals.
-Understanding these tendencies is key to making better, more grounded financial decisions.

-These biases can get in the way of making clear-headed choices, which can lead to costly mistakes.
 Emotional decisions—like buying or selling based on fear or excitement—can keep you from being fully invested, especially when the markets are up and down.
 A common example is when people panic during a downturn and pull their investments, only to miss out on gains when the market recovers.

 To put it in perspective: if you had invested $1,000,000 from January 1, 1999, through June 30, 2023, staying invested would have grown that to 5.72 million.
 But missing just the 10 best days in the S&P 500 would have meant only reaching 2.62 million.
 This really shows how staying the course—and sometimes getting guidance to stay calm—is essential in financial planning.
 It’s why behavioral financial coaching can make such a big difference.